 In fact, you really should cancel any Genie+ booking you have made before the return window expires if you cannot use it.
 Why?
 Because the system will treat an uncanceled but unused booking as used for that attraction, meaning you can’t book the same ride that you missed again later.
 This is because Genie+ only allows guests to ride each attraction once per day (more on that later).

 Finally, although you can cancel Genie+ bookings, one thing you can’t do is modify a Genie+ bookings all in one step.
 You might be used to doing this with dining reservations, but there’s no equivalent for rides right now.
-Instead, if you see a better Genie+ return time suddenly pop up (which does happen as other guests cancel or no show), you have to cancel your current booking and then go in to rebook the new time.
+Instead, if you see a better Genie+ return time suddenly pop up (which can happen as other guests cancel), you have to cancel your current booking and then go in to rebook the new time.
 As you might imagine, the better time may well be long gone at that point.
 Do this only if you can truly afford to lose the booking you already have.

 8. Am I really limited to booking one Lightning Lane at a time with Genie+?

-Disney has used language to describe Genie+ ride bookings as made one at a time.
+Disney sometimes uses language to describe Genie+ ride bookings as made one at a time.
 This isn’t entirely accurate.

 Instead, the system works much more like MaxPass did, with both a minimum and a maximum time when guests are eligible to book their next attraction.
-The parameters and basic rules – based upon what we know from Disney World – will be as follows (assuming Disneyland’s system works identically to Disney World’s):
+The parameters and basic rules are as follows:

 - If you don’t scan into the Lightning Lane of a ride you have booked with Genie+, you are eligible to book a new return time with Genie+ at the end of your 1 hour time window